husseinmozannar/multimodal-deep-learning-for-disaster-response/README.md

 # Dataset

-The multimodal dataset used in this paper is available for download only for academic purposes using the following link:
+The multimodal dataset (image and text for each post) is collected from social media sites (Twitter and Instagram) and labeled by a group of 5 volunteers.
+The dataset was used in the aforementioned paper and is available for download only for academic purposes using the following link:

 https://drive.google.com/open?id=1lLhTpfYBFaYwlAVaH7J-myHuN8mdV595